TruncatedDinoSour/armour/doc/d/pDB-1.md

 In other words:

 -   A 32-byte initial salt is generated, called `initial_salt`.
--   A loop which iterates `db_ChaCha20_Poly1305_crypto_passes` times, storing the current iteration number in `n`.
+-   A loop which iterates `db_ChaCha20_Poly1305_crypto_passes` times is started, storing the current iteration number in `n`.
 -   A `salt_size`-byte salt is generated called `chacha_salt`.
--   A `authentication_size`-byte authentication data is generated called `authenticated_data`.
+-   A `authentication_size`-byte authentication data blob is generated called `authenticated_data`.
--   A key a derived using SHA3-256, passing in the current iteration number, database password, database pepper bytes, salt, and the initial salt.
+-   A 32-byte key a derived using SHA3-256, passing in the current iteration number, database password, database pepper bytes, salt, and the initially generated salt to the function.
--   A nonce is generated using Argon2 based off the generated key, database password, and database pepper passed as the password, and the salt passed in the initial salt and the rotating salt concatenated.
+-   A 12-byte nonce is derived using Argon2 based off the derived key, database password, and database pepper passed as the password, and the salt passed in the initial salt and the rotating salt concatenated.
 -   The key is passed to ChaCha20-Poly1305.
--   Using ChaCha20-Poly1305, data is encrypted, passing in the authenticated data.
+-   Using ChaCha20-Poly1305, data is encrypted, passing in the authenticated data and nonce.
--   Then, the `chacha_salt`, `authenticated_data`, and the ciphertext are concatenated and data is reassigned.
+-   Then, the `chacha_salt`, `authenticated_data`, and the cypher-text are concatenated and data is reassigned.
 -   Process is repeated.
-After the loop is one, `data` should be the final ciphertext.
+After the loop is finished, `data` should be the final cypher-text.
--   Then the initial salt is prepended to the final ciphertext.
+-   Then the initial salt is prepended to the final cypher-text.
--   At the end, the final ciphertext along with the initial salt are passed to SHA3-512, the digest is prepended to the final output, and is it returned.
+-   At the end, the final cypher-text along with the initial salt are passed to SHA3-512, the digest is prepended to the final output, and is it returned.

 The advantages: